google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 line up with the bottom edge of the scrollable element when scrolled all the way down.
 In other words: If we have scrolled `scroller.scrollHeight - scroller.height` pixels, we want our thumb to be translated by `scroller.height - thumb.height`.
-For every pixel scroller, we want our thumb should move a fraction of a pixel:
+For every pixel of scroller, we want our thumb to move a fraction of a pixel:

 <img src="/web/updates/images/2017/03/custom-scrollbar/thumbmath02.svg"
   alt="factor equals scroller dot height minus thumb dot height over scroller